 We caution that the foregoing list of important factors that may affect future results is not exhaustive.
-When reviewing our forward-looking statements, investors and others should carefully consider the foregoing factors and other uncertainties and potential events.
-Additional information about factors that may cause actual results to differ materially from expectations, and about material factors or assumptions applied in making forward-looking statements, may be found in the "Risk Factors" section of this MD&A and the Annual Information Form for the year ended December 31, 2022, and elsewhere in our filings with Canadian securities regulators.
+When reviewing our forwardlooking statements, investors and others should carefully consider the foregoing factors and other uncertainties and potential events.
+Additional information about factors that may cause actual results to differ materially from expectations, and about material factors or assumptions applied in making forward-looking statements, may be found in the "Risk Factors" section of this MD&A and the Company's Annual Information Form, and elsewhere in our filings with Canadian securities regulators.
 Except as required by Canadian securities law, we do not undertake to update any forward-looking statements, whether written or oral, that may be made from time to time by us or on our behalf; such statements speak only as of the date made.
 The forward-looking statements included herein are expressly qualified in their entirety by this cautionary language.